 1. The Police and Criminal Evidence Act 1984 (“PACE”) is primarily concerned with the powers and duties of the police, the rights of suspects and the admissibility of evidence.
-Seven Codes of Practice have been adopted under this Act, including Code C for the Detention, Treatment and Questioning of Persons by Police Officers, and Code E on the audio recording of interviews with suspects.1Section 67(9) of PACE places a duty on persons other than police officers "who are charged with the duty of investigating offences or charging offenders" to have regard to any relevant provisions of the Codes of Practice.2 You should be familiar with the provisions of the Codes, and follow them when you are questioning suspects.3
+Seven Codes of Practice have been adopted under this Act, including Code C - Requirements for the detention, treatment and questioning of suspects not related to terrorism in police custody, and Code E - Revised code of practice on audio recording interviews with suspects.1Section 67(9) of PACE places a duty on persons other than police officers "who are charged with the duty of investigating offences or charging offenders" to have regard to any relevant provisions of the Codes of Practice.2 You should be familiar with the provisions of the Codes, and follow them when you are questioning suspects.3

 2. There is no express legal requirement that a person suspected of having committed an offence must be interviewed under caution before any decision as to whether to prosecute is taken.
 However, it is desirable that persons who are suspected of committing offences are interviewed under caution because:

 3. In the light of the above, you should generally interview suspects under caution unless there are good reasons for not doing so, such as the suspect refusing to attend.
 Even in a case where you feel that the evidence you have collected in the course of an investigation is sufficient to provide a realistic prospect of conviction, you may still carry out an interview under caution.5 In any event, in health and safety investigations, it will generally be appropriate to question the suspect about the reasonable practicability of steps that were or were not taken.
 This is likely to be difficult to ascertain without an interview.
 You may also wish to give the suspect the opportunity to comment on the matters you have uncovered in your investigation and to put forward any points that they consider to be relevant.